 Our research is focused on the study of cancer from a genomics perspective.
-We are particularly interested in the identification of cancer driver mutations, genes and pathways across tumour types and in the study of their potential as therapeutic targets.
+We are particularly interested in the identification of cancer driver mutations, genes and pathways across tumour types and in the study of the mutational processes across tissues and genomic regions.

 Tumour genomes contain thousands of mutations, which can be identified by Next- Generation Sequencing technologies.
 By studying the observed pattern of these somatic mutations across genomic regions, we are able to explore the basic cell mechanisms that produce them.
 The interplay between these mechanisms, such as internal and external insults that damage DNA, chromosomal replication, transcription, and DNA repair mechanisms, leads to mutational processes that give rise to heterogeneous patterns of somatic mutations across the genome.

 We have detected, for instance interactions between the machineries of transcription regulation and nucleotide excision repair (NER).
 Specifically, we recently demonstrated that the binding of transcription factors to their binding sites hinder the efficiency of NER, resulting in the generation of a greater number of mutations in the transcription factor binding site than in neighbouring regions (Nature 2016).